AI reads your whole book · honest positioning

 Questions

-Everything authors ask us before uploading.
+What do authors ask before uploading?

 How long does this actually take?